- Distance from Dallas: 95 miles

 6 Wind down the day at the Texas Ranger Hall of Fame and Museum, an interesting homage to the state's oldest law enforcement agency, which is tasked with solving difficult crimes and tracking down fugitives.
 The various exhibits detail Ranger history, showcase their signature boots and badges, display police equipment through the ages, spotlight women in the Rangers, and give you insight on famous Ranger cases, such as the capture of Bonnie and Clyde.
 Of course, the hat from Walker, Texas Ranger is also featured in the movie-and-TV memorabilia room.

-1 Legend has it that when Private Elvis Presley was stationed at nearby Fort Hood, he would often stop in for a meal at the Elite Circle Grille, a Waco mainstay first-opened in 1919 (known as the first restaurant in town to have refrigeration and air conditioning).
+1 Legend has it that when Private Elvis Presley was stationed at nearby Fort Hood, he would often stop in for a meal at The Elite Cafe, a Waco mainstay first opened in 1919 (known as the first restaurant in town to have refrigeration and air conditioning).
 Start the day with a late-ish brunch of salads, burgers, chicken sandwiches, Shiner Bock beer-battered onion rings, and signature Dr. Pepper wings.

 Where to Stay

-Located across from the warehouse entertainment district and near shopping, the Riverwalk, and a few parks, the Hilton Waco (rooms from $111) is a convenient option with amenities like a pool and restaurant.
+Located across from the warehouse entertainment district and near shopping, the Riverwalk, and a few parks, the Hilton Waco 9rooms from $111) is a convenient option with amenities like a pool and restaurant.

-Offering low prices with boutique style, Hotel Indigo Waco-Baylor (rooms from$129) is located near several main attractions and the Baylor campus.
-Rooms come standard with iPod docks, Keurig coffee machines, WiFi, and spa showers.
+Offering low prices with boutique style, Hotel Indigo Waco-Baylor (rooms from $137) is located near several main attractions and the Baylor campus.
+Rooms come standard with iPod docks, Keurig coffee machines, Wi-Fi, and spa showers.

-Set in a 1910 Arts and Crafts-style house just minutes from downtown, the three-story Cotton Palace B&B (rooms from $110) offers seven individually-decorated rooms, all with private baths and cable TV, plus daily homemade gourmet breakfast, complementary drinks, and a "bottomless" cookie jar.
+Set in a 1910 arts-and-crafts-style house just minutes from downtown, the three-story The Cotton Palace (rooms from $120) offers seven individually decorated rooms, all with private baths and cable TVs, plus daily homemade gourmet breakfast, complementary drinks, and a "bottomless" cookie jar.

 When to Go